kubeflow/kfctl/operator.md

 export KFDEF_URL=https://raw.githubusercontent.com/kubeflow/manifests/master/kfdef/kfctl_ibm.yaml
 ```

-Then specify the `KUBEFLOW_DEPLOYMENT_NAME` you want to give to your deployment
+Then specify the `KUBEFLOW_DEPLOYMENT_NAME` you want to give to your deployment.
+Please note that currently multi-user deployments have a hard dependency on using `kubeflow` as the deployment name.

 ```shell
 export KUBEFLOW_DEPLOYMENT_NAME=kubeflow